Eight Questions to Ask a Potential Christian Counselor | David Powlison

 Suicide Assessment | Paul Tautges

 What do you do when you fear a friend or family member may be suicidal?
 How do you assess the seriousness of your suspicion or their suicidal comments?
 The following assessment tool is from the mini-book HELP!
 My Friend Is Suicidal by pastor and Police, Fire & EMS chaplain Bruce Ray.
 (This article is helpful anyone with a suicidal friend or family member.
-It’s can also be a good assessment tool for counselors who may be counseling a suicidal counselee.)
+It’s can also be a good assessment tool for counselors who are counseling a suicidal counselee.)

 The CBT Therapist in Us All | Scott Mehl

 “Cognitive Behavioral Therapy changes people, and we can prove it.”
 This implicit claim has propelled Cognitive Behavioral Therapy (CBT) to become one of the most widely practiced therapies in the world.
 No other form of therapy has the scientific validation and popular support currently enjoyed by CBT.
-(This article is a good read for all those who do counseling.
+(This article is a good read for anyone who does counseling.
 It may also be helpful for those who have sought counseling, and have tried Cognitive Behavioral Therapy for depression, anxiety, chronic pain, and the like.)

 The Aim of Caring for People in Counseling | Christian Counseling and Educational Foundation